-Trish and John cleaned out their v-berth for us to be comfortable.
-After some last minute provisioning and paperwork, we lined up with 135 other boats at the start line and were sent off with a lot of fanfare.
+Trish and John cleaned out their v-berth for us to be comfortable in, then, after some last minute provisioning and paperwork, we lined up with 135 other boats at the start line and were sent off with a lot of fanfare.

 Arriving in Turtle Bay, we rested and then explored this cute little Mexican town, and attended the Baja Haha Softball Game.
 Trish showed off her skills honed as an athletics coach, while we watched from the bleachers.

 Don now decided that it was “time to fish!”
-He rigged the pole, tossed his line, and in typical Don fashion, caught the first fish ever caught on Mariah, a bluefin tuna, just in time for dinner!
+He rigged the pole, using a purple and black feather jig, tossed his line, and in typical Don fashion, caught the first fish ever caught on Mariah, a bluefin tuna, just in time for dinner!

-He continued this streak until we all grew tired of fresh caught sushi and stopped putting out the line.
+The streak continued until we all grew tired of fresh caught sushi and stopped putting out the line.

 We arrived in Bahia Santa Maria in good humor.
 Mostly because of the radio traffic amongst the HaHa fleet, that went something like this: